chef/chef-web-docs/content/chef_overview.md

 <tr>
 <td><p><img src="/images/icon_cookbook_recipes.svg" class="align-center" width="130" alt="" /></p></td>
 <td><p>{{< readfile file="content/reusable/md/cookbooks_recipe.md" >}}</p>
 <p>The Chef Infra Client will run a recipe only when asked.
 When the Chef Infra Client runs the same recipe more than once, the results will be the same system state each time.
-When a recipe is run against a system, but nothing has changed on either the system or in the recipe, the Chef Infra Client will not change anything.</p>
+When a recipe is run against a system, but nothing has changed on either the system or in the recipe, the Chef Infra Client won't change anything.</p>
 <p>{{< readfile file="content/reusable/md/infra_lang_summary.md" >}}</p></td>
 </tr>
 <tr>
 <td><p><img src="/images/icon_cookbook_resources.svg" class="align-center" width="130" alt="" /></p></td>
 <td><p>{{< readfile file="content/reusable/md/resources_common.md" >}}</p>
 <p>Chef has <a href="/resources/">many built-in resources</a> that cover all of the most common actions across all of the most common platforms.
-You can <a href="/custom_resources/">build your own resources</a> to handle any situation that is not covered by a built-in resource.</p></td>
+You can <a href="/custom_resources/">build your own resources</a> to handle any situation that's not covered by a built-in resource.</p></td>
 </tr>
 <tr>
 <td><p><img src="/images/icon_cookbook_templates.svg" class="align-center" width="130" alt="" /></p></td>